dwbapst/paleotree/README.md

 http://cran.r-project.org/web/packages/paleotree/index.html

-You can install the most recent version on github using the R function install_github in the package 'devtools':
+You can install the latest up-to-date development version on github using the R function install_github in the package 'devtools':

 ```{r}
 library(devtools)